Fiskell/BeBetterBooknotes/Books/Progression/Notes.md

 Set up habits so that every day you are reaping benefits from good habits.

 Upstream Effects #2: Entrainment (245 - 415)

+Resources:
+  Unlease the Warrior Within

+> It's like, things get written on their to-do list at the bottom, but the stuff at the top never gets done.
+It just gets longer and longer.

+Don't be a person of ever growing to-do's.
+Throw away what you can't get done and focus on priorities.
+See Warren Buffett's 5/25 rule

+> "For us in SEAL Team, work was only over once we were physically back home.
+The conventional wisdom said that the operation wasn't over until we were actually back in the showers at home.
+Up until that point, nothing could be taken for granted.
+When you are going toward your extraction point after you have taken out your primary target, you can get ambushed on the way home.
+Once back, when you're cleaning your gear, putting everything away so that you are set up for the next mission, you could have a loaded round in your weapon and accidentally shoot yourself or someone else through carelessness or lack of attention.
+There were times I was so dog-tired after a twenty-hour day in the field, I had to fight the call of sleep during that final half hour it would take to clean my M14.
+It was a chore that I would have loved to have blown off were it not for the fact that my training drilled into me the fact that a professional doesn't quit until every task is complete". - Unleash the Warrior Within

 Upstream Effects #3: Chemica (416 - 654)